 However, there are some tips that can help guide you in the right direction.

-If you want earbuds that are loud, don’t look for earbuds that can get loud.
+If you want loud earbuds, don’t look for earbuds that can get loud.
 This can prove detrimental to your health in the long run.
 Instead, look for earbuds with great noise isolation, as we often turn up the volume to drown out ambient noise.

 You get the idea.